RSSnyder13/b2b-standards/README.md

   > ...
   > **Bottleneck:** Standard 1.
 Your case study has not repeated, so pipeline into it is a faster way to waste meetings...

 - **Sales call reviews.** Paste any call transcript and get the full four-layer PULL review (did they pull, was PULL visible, how did you perform, what to change).
-This is the same analysis as Rob's free [call-review skill](https://github.com/RSSnyder13/rob-snyder-reviews-your-sales-calls), vendored here, and each verdict feeds Standard 3 in your scorecard.
+This is the same analysis as Rob's free [call-review skill](https://github.com/RSSnyder13/rob-snyder-reviews-your-sales-calls), and each verdict feeds Standard 3 in your scorecard.

 - **Lightweight tracking, your way.** Three modes, all first-class:
   1. **Just paste** — transcripts and numbers, zero setup, nothing stored.